Open access articles and books

 Northern Ireland Statistics and Research Agency (NISRA) Official statistics and social research on Northern Ireland.
 From: NISRA

-Office for National Statistics (ONS) ONS is the UK’s is recognised as the United Kingdom’s official body for economic, social, health and education statistics.
-From: ONS
+Office for National Statistics (ONS) ONS is the UK’s recognised official body for economic, social, health and education statistics.
+From: ONS.

 Statistics in Scotland Links to official statistics in Scotland from the Scottish Government web pages.
 From: The Scottish Government

-United Nations resources UNSD Statistical Databases provide mostly free social and economic data.
+United Nations Statistics Division (UNS) UNSD Statistical Databases provide mostly free social and economic data.
 From: United Nations Statistics Division

 Researchers, staff and students often make use of paid for reference management tools, like EndNote, during their University career.
 Other free online tools exist that offer similar functionality.

 - Mendeley is a research management tool for desktop & web.
 You can also explore research trends and connect to other academics in your discipline.
 From: Mendeley